Why is knowing your draw length so important?

 Calculate Your Required Arrow Length

 Arrows must never be too short!
 You could pull them off the arrow rest and shoot into your own hand.
 The recommended arrow length is 1″ to 2″ longer than your draw length.
-Beginners are still finding their consistent draw length and develop their form – this can increase their draw weight over time.
+Beginners are still finding their consistent draw length and develop their form – this can increase their draw length over time.
 Beginners should therefore start with a long arrow.

-As a minimum the arrow point should
+As a minimum length the arrow point should always be sticking out at the front of the bow at full draw.

 Calculate Your Actual Draw Weight